-Students who demonstrate their ability to perform at graduate level by successfully completing four 3-credit courses (12 credits total) at Future Generations University with a grade of B or better in each can bypass the formal application process.
+Students who demonstrate their ability to perform at graduate level by successfully completing four 3-credit courses, one of which must be ACC 601 Introduction to Community Change, for 12 credits total, at Future Generations University with a grade of B or better in each course can bypass the formal application process.
 For these individuals, admission to the master's program will be based on: their Future Generations University transcript; a letter of recommendation from a Future Generations faculty member; and a modified Personal Statement that demonstrates both the student's record of professional experience and how the student has used lessons learned from Future Generations University courses in his/her community.